 Completion of the telegraph cable to Tasmania in 1869 brought boom times to Flinders.
 Cable station staff comprised a substantial part of the population, and young male staff members became involved in local cricket and football clubs.
 The historic Flinders golf course was established around 1903.
 Improved rail and road transport coupled with clean ocean air and a mild climate led to Flinders becoming a popular holiday destination in the early years of the twentieth century.
 Guesthouses catered for the visitors, with some 360 beds available for visitors by 1913.

-While the original guesthouses and tearooms have sadly gone, the air is still clean and pure and Flinders offers alternative places to stay, a variety of attractions, and the pleasures of this coastal settlement (and the Mornington Peninsula generally) drawing many visitors each year.
+While the original guesthouses and tearooms have sadly gone, the pleasures of this coastal settlement (and the Mornington Peninsula generally) draws many visitors each year.